mdcao/japsa/docs/source/tools/jsa.np.filter.rst

 ---------------------------------------

 *jsa.np.filter* filters sequencing data based on sequence read type, length and quality.
-Examples of its usage can be found on jsa.np.f5reader_.
+Examples of its usage can be found on jsa.np.npreader_.

 ~~~~~~~~
 Synopsis